 - Workforce retention

 Interestingly, a different team often manages each of these.
-The new world-order doesn't mean that this had to be one team: but those teams really do need to talk and be working to the same plan (or set of plans).
+The new world order doesn’t mean that this has to be one team: but those teams really do need to talk and be working to the same plan (or set of plans).

-Human resources and learning & development departments really need to work closely together and recognise that they're solving the same issue, but in different ways.
-Not only that, they can solve each other's issues.
+Human resources and L&D departments really need to work closely together and recognise that they’re solving the same issue, but in different ways.
+Not only that, but they can also solve each other’s issues.
 The person the human resources department has just been instructed to release could be (with a little training) exactly the right person for another department, a sideways move or even a promotional one.

 (It’s not a surprise that people often get their biggest pay hikes and career opportunities when they move companies – it’s a more established process for climbing the ladder.
 But things could be radically different for the fortunes of people and their employers if a workforce planning process was in place.)

-The learning management system is most often the preserve of the learning & development department - yet it could be a key talent management tool, not just one for tracking skills.
+The learning management system is most often the preserve of the L&D department – yet it could be a key talent management tool, not just one for tracking skills.

-"The core value-add that L&D creates within an organisation, is that it enables people to work smarter, says the LPI's Alan Bellinger, "and the critical metric for working smarter is the workforce plan.
-For example, if a 10% increase in performance could be achieved by a 6% increase in the workforce, people really are working smarter!"
+“The core value-add that L&D creates within an organisation is that it enables people to work smarter,” said the LPI’s Alan Bellinger, “and the critical metric for working smarter is the workforce plan.
+For example, if a 10% increase in performance could be achieved by a 6% increase in the workforce, people really are working smarter!”